 Red Velvet Cupcakes with Cream Cheese Frosting — Extremely popular with readers and so many positive comments about these easy, no-mixer cupcakes.

 Easy Chocolate Pots de Creme – No-bake, no-cook, and made in a blender in 5 minutes!!
 The PERFECT dessert!
 Rich, decadent, a chocolate lover’s dream, perfect for special occasions, and guaranteed to impress!!

 Red Velvet Poke Cake with Cream Cheese Frosting — The cake is fast, easy, and it’s a poke cake so it’s automatically super soft and moist.

 Soft Frosted Valentine’s Heart Cookies — These easy cookies are soft, chewy, dense, made in one bowl, and you don’t have to roll them out.

-Red Velvet Gooey Butter Cookies — These chocolate chip red velvet cookies have a secret ingredient — cake mix!
+Red Velvet Cake Mix Cookies — These chocolate chip red velvet cookies have a secret ingredient — cake mix!
 These cookies are super ooey gooey and ultra rich!